Skip to main content

 Building Custom Agents with Cursor

-• Smart Code Completion: Get intelligent suggestions for Narada SDK methods and parameters as you type
+• Smart code completion: Get suggestions for Narada SDK methods and parameters.

-• Context-Aware Assistance: Ask Cursor questions about Narada’s API and get accurate, documentation-backed answers
+• Context-aware assistance: Ask questions about Narada APIs and get documentation-backed answers.

-• Code Generation: Generate boilerplate code for common agent patterns and workflows
+• Code generation: Generate boilerplate for common environment, agent, selector, sheet, and structured-output workflows.

 Example Development Workflow

-When building custom agents with the Narada Python SDK, you can:
+When building custom agents with the Narada Python SDK, you can ask Cursor:

-• Ask for Help: “How do I create an agent that extracts data from a website and saves it to Google Sheets?”
+• “How do I create an agent that extracts data from a website and saves it to Google Sheets?”

-• Optimize Code: “How can I make my agent more reliable with better error handling?”
+• “How can I make this agent more reliable with retry logic?”

-Cursor will reference the Narada documentation to provide accurate, context-aware answers and code suggestions.
+Cursor will reference the indexed Narada documentation to provide accurate, current answers and code suggestions.